jbs4bmx/Olympus/README.md

 ## Mod Variations

 ### Full Version
 This the full implementation of the mod and includes many new items to enhance your raids.
+If enabled, this version will ignore the other 3 options listed below.
   - 4 new Stims offered by Therapist
     - Apollo's Pain -- Ultimate pain relief.
     - Apollo's Stim -- The most OP Buffs ever?